LizardByte/Sunshine/docs/source/about/installation.rst

       sudo dnf install ./sunshine.rpm

-..
-Tip:: You can double click the rpm file to see details about the package and begin installation.
+.. tip:: You can double click the rpm file to see details about the package and begin installation.

 Uninstall:
    .. code-block:: bash